IBMStreams/streamsx.waterConservation.starterKit/README.md

 To try out this starter kit:

 1. Deploy the centralized analyltics application onto Bluemix, following the instructions below.
-2. Follow instructions [here](com.ibm.streamsx.smartsprinkler.quarks/README.md) to set up device configuration file.
+2. Follow instructions [here](com.ibm.streamsx.smartsprinkler.edgent/README.md) to set up device configuration file.
-2. Download a copy of the Apache Quarks application from the [release](https://github.com/IBMStreams/streamsx.waterConservation.starterKit/releases) page.
+2. Download a copy of the Apache Edgent application from the [release](https://github.com/IBMStreams/streamsx.waterConservation.starterKit/releases) page.
 Run the application on your workstation or on a Raspberry Pi.

 ## Deploy to Bluemix